OFF (Proximal) Newton-type Methods with Inexact Derivatives for Unconstrained Optimization: Abstract

 \section{Abstract}

-In this paper, we propose objective-evaluation-free (OEF) variants of the proximal Newton method for nonconvex composite optimization problems and the regularized Newton method for unconstrained optimization problems, respectively, using inexact evaluations of gradients and Hessians.
-Theoretical analysis demonstrates that the global/local convergence rates of the proposed algorithms are consistent with those achieved when both objective function and derivatives are evaluated exactly.
-Additionally, we present an OEF regularized Newton and negative curvature algorithm that uses inexact derivatives to find approximate second-order stationary points for unconstrained optimization problems.
-The worst-case iteration/(sample) operation complexity of the proposed algorithm matches the optimal results reported in the literature.
+In this paper, we propose objective-function-free (OFF) variants of the proximal Newton method for nonconvex composite optimization problems and the regularized Newton method for unconstrained optimization problems, respectively, using inexact gradients and Hessians.
+Theoretical analyses verify that the global and local convergence rates of the proposed algorithms remain consistent with those attained under exact evaluations of the objective function and derivatives.
+To validate the practical applicability of the theoretical assumptions, a lazy gradient strategy is adopted to provide a verifiable scheme for satisfying the accuracy criteria of approximate gradients.
+For finite-sum optimization problems, an adaptive sampling strategy is further developed to eliminate the circular dependency between sample size and gradient estimation.
+The proposed algorithm is proven to achieve locally superlinear and quadratic convergence in expectation.
+Furthermore, we present an OFF regularized Newton and negative curvature algorithm, which uses inexact derivatives to locate approximate second-order stationary points in unconstrained optimization.
+The worst-case iteration and (sample) operation complexity of the developed algorithm is consistent with the optimal results in the existing literature.